serg-hash/llama-models/README.md

 ## Questions

 For common questions, the FAQ can be found [here](https://llama.meta.com/faq), which will be updated over time as new questions arise.

+## Self-improving network demo

+The repository now includes `self_improving_network.py`, a small experiment that illustrates an autonomous agent updating its own configuration based on performance.
+Each run trains a tiny Transformer model on random binary sequences.
+If the training loss exceeds a threshold, the script increases the model dimension and number of layers and records the change in `evolve.log`.

+This demonstration does not solve the Riemann Hypothesis, but showcases how a learning system might adapt when it fails to reach a target performance.